rahulmadanraju/Projects/YoloV3_customized/README.md

 Taking the references to the given information and sources available, I made a study analysis of the model structure.

-Yolo v3 is the third version of Yolo is an object detection model which is considered to give better accuracy on detection.
-The model consists of 5 residual layers and three multi-scale detection layers with the grid size of:
+Yolo v3 is the third version of Yolo, on simple terms - an object detection model which is considered to give better accuracy on detection.
+The model consists of five residual layers and three multi-scale detection layers with the grid size of:

 * 13x13 - for detecting large objects